argparse4j/argparse4j/src/site/sphinx/examples.rst

 	       (.action (.
 Arguments storeTrue))
 	       (.help "Run a repl"))
 	 (doto (. group addArgument (va "path"))
-	       (.help (str "Run a script from from a file or resource;" " use '-' to read from standard input"))))
+	       (.help (str "Run a script from a file or resource;" " use '-' to read from standard input"))))

     (try